-It is worth noting that the nonlinear fault reconstruction scheme relies on the NLGA tool addressed at the beginning, e.g., in [8].
+In particular, this work considers the design of an active sustainable control scheme (i.e. an AFTCS) that includes a reliable fault reconstruction strategy with the development of a controller accommodation methodology.
+In more detail, the strategy uses a recursive fault reconstruction provided by nonlinear fault estimators achieved with the so-called NonLinear Geometric Approach (NLGA) tool, a nonlinear differential algebraic method already proposed by the authors in (Simani and Castaldi (2014)).
+It is worth noting that the nonlinear fault reconstruction scheme relies on the NLGA tool addressed at the beginning e.g. in (Simani and Castaldi (2014)).
 However, it is not able to provide any fault size estimation, which is strictly required for this application.
-Moreover, the straightforward usage of the proposed scheme, or any other method exploiting the analytical disturbance decoupling approach, would be impossible, mainly due to the wind park model formulation and its structure.
-In fact, the wind turbine aerodynamic models are nonlinear functions of the tip-speed ratio and blade pitch angle, as described, e.g., [6].
-Moreover, this function is not known in any analytical formulations, but it is usually describe as an approximated two-dimensional map (look-up table).
+Moreover, the straightforward use of the proposed scheme, or any other method exploiting the analytical disturbance decoupling approach, would be impossible, mainly due to the wind park model formulation and its structure.
+In fact, the wind turbine aerodynamic models are nonlinear functions of the tip-speed ratio and blade pitch angle (Simani and Castaldi (2018)).